chris-lovejoy/PitDepthPrediction/README.md

 Secondary goals pertain to other interesting characterizations (such as shape classification, length and width characterization, etc) but to be only pursued if:
 1) They support the primary goal; or
 2) Primary goal has already been satisfactorily achieved

+### Outcome

+We tested our models on a hold-out test set, and the top performing models achieved an RMSE of approximately 7%.

 ## File-Structure
 ```bash